6DammK9/nai-anime-pure-negative-prompt/README.md

 sky
 ```

-- For example, combining the prompt **and the corrosponding aspect ratio** and a few more can generate some *nice* image with only a few token:
+- ~~For example, combining the prompt **and the corrosponding aspect ratio** and a few more can generate some *nice* image with only a few token~~ See [astolfo_wrc.md](https://github.com/6DammK9/nai-anime-pure-negative-prompt/blob/main/astolfo_wrc.md):

 |Size|Prompt|
 |---|---|
 |768x576|`(miku:1.0), (1girl:0.91), (car:0.75)`|

-- *Sequence of the words will create slight difference.* However no major difference is found.
+- ~~*Sequence of the words will create slight difference.* However no major difference is found.~~ *It is actually "SD grammar" with NAI vocabulary*.
 It is because the transformer itself was design for [NLP](https://en.wikipedia.org/wiki/Natural_language_processing), however both SD and NAI was trained heavily in [CLI](https://en.wikipedia.org/wiki/Command-line_interface) style ("tags" instead of paragraph corpus).
-- Try to arrange the tags in [SVO](https://en.wikipedia.org/wiki/Subject%E2%80%93verb%E2%80%93object_word_order) style, mark the strength according to the importance (person > plot > details), and finally arrange them in decreasing order.
+- Try to arrange the tags in [SVO](https://en.wikipedia.org/wiki/Subject%E2%80%93verb%E2%80%93object_word_order) style (*subject depends on result, flip S / O if yield is too low*), mark the strength according to the importance (person > plot > details), and finally arrange them in decreasing order.
-- **Recommended to keep the weight into NEGATIVE EXPONENTIAL SCALE.** For example, 0.95 for the character, then 0.91 for some basic requirement, then 0.82 for characteristics, and 0.75 for "good to have" detail.
+- **Recommended to keep the weight into NEGATIVE EXPONENTIAL SCALE.** For example, 0.95 for the character, then 0.91 for some basic requirement, then 0.82 for characteristics, and 0.75 for "good to have" detail. *Currently `[[`*.
 AI will "choose" how to include the stuffs.

 ### Bizzare result (in batch) ###